 Greta, aged 15, Umeå

 Young people who are given alcohol by their parents drink more.
 And if you buy them alcohol, you’re also telling them that it’s OK to drink, even if you’re not an adult.
-Some parents think it’s OK to give their teenagers alcohol on special occasions, e.g. at the end of the ninth grade or at Midsummer.
+Some parents think that it’s OK to give their teenagers alcohol on special occasions, such as the end of the school year or at Midsummer.
 But warning your child about alcohol and then helping them to drink makes no sense, even if it’s only for one evening.
-What’s best is to be clear and consistent.
+Teenagers deal best with clarity and consistency.

-Many teenagers get hold of alcohol through their boy- or girlfriends, friends, friends’ siblings or other adults.
-Talk to the ones who are aged 20 or older and who are around your teenagers, and help them say “no”.
+Many teenagers get ahold of alcohol through their boy- or girlfriends, friends, or other adults.
+Talk to the people over the age of 20 who are around your teenagers, and help them say, ”No”.
 Tell them that you expect them to be mature enough not to buy alcohol on your teenager’s behalf and that you need to present a united front on the subject.

 "There are always loads of pictures from parties and stuff on social media the day after some big holiday!.

 Fredrika, aged 16, Gothenburg

-There are lots of things young people can do on holidays.
-Maybe you can help your teenager find something suitable to do and get involved in helping your teenager and their friends take part.
-If there’s an agreed activity for them to look forward to, there’s less of a risk of them wandering aimlessly around town.
+There are a lot of things young people can do during holidays.
+Maybe you can help your teenager find something suitable to do for your teenager and their friends – something that prevents them drinking alcohol or wandering aimlessly around town.